BeStateless/RAMCloud/README.md

 # Known Unit Test Issues

+The following unit tests appear to fail consistently after rebasing RAMCloud.
+Further investigation required.

+InfRcTransportTest.sanityCheck
+InfRcTransportTest.ClientRpc_sendZeroCopy
+InfRcTransportTest.InfRcSession_abort_onClientSendQueue
+InfRcTransportTest.InfRcSession_abort_onOutstandingRpcs
+InfRcTransportTest.InfRcSession_cancelRequest_rpcPending
+InfRcTransportTest.InfRcSession_cancelRequest_rpcSent
+InfRcTransportTest.getRpcInfo
+InfRcTransportTest.ClientRpc_sendRequest_sessionAborted
+InfRcTransportTest.ServerRpc_getClientServiceLocator
+InfUdDriverTest.basics

-The unit tests pass for 90% of the time it is ran, but has failures, segfaults, or freezes for the other 10%.
+For other tests, we pass for 90% of the time it is ran, but there are still failures, segfaults, or freezes for the other 10%.
 None of the freezes have been replicated in gdb, but the failures and segfaults have been.

 The most common segfaults are (1) in MultiFileStorage.cc:784 trying to read from a specific file on disk, with the file set up in a manner different than